FauzanFarooqui/CustomShell/README.md

 # CustomShell
-A custom shell for UNIX environments in C that uses multi-threading (using fork, exec, wait).
-Can handle most typical commands you give to your Linux terminal.
+A Linux shell in C that uses multi-threading (using fork, exec, wait).
+Can handle most typical commands you give to your default terminal.

 This is an assignment project for the Operating Systems course at VNIT.

 - Handles interrupts - Ctrl+Z / Ctrl+C.